October 5-11, 2021

 The communal lodge and kitchen are stunning with large fireplace, comfy furniture and beautiful views so we will have room to spread out and relax.
 The property offers a beautiful location to shoot the Northern Lights right outside your door.
 And reindeer and other wildlife frequent the property.
 We can look forward to a toasty roaring fire after a busy day of shooting in beautiful surroundings while we enjoy our dinner and talk about the amazing day we had in amazing Senja

-Our will be prepared by the owner/staff of the culinary school using local Norwegian ingredients.
+Our food will be prepared by the owner/staff of the culinary school using local Norwegian ingredients.
 Our noon day meal will be a lunch packed by the chef.
 We love the convenience of having our own chef so that we don’t have to worry about where to eat everyday and even better, that we will have the chance to get to know some Norwegian people in our home base.
 We will be staying at: SenjaMatStudio.no

 Camera gear with lens.
 We hope to have many opportunities to shoot the Northern Lights during our time in Senja.